Changes due to the transition to distance education

 Registration to the written examinations

 You must always register to the examination, regardless of whether it is an ordinary examination or a re-examination.
 You register through the Student Portal no later than 12 days before the exam.
 You are strongly recommended to register to the exam as soon as it is possible and not wait until the deadline.
 If you have not been registered you are not allowed to take the examination.
-If you need any help with the registration you can contact us at our Student Service Office, no later than 12 days before the exam.
+If you need any help with the registration you can contact the Student Service Office at the Department of Business Studies, no later than 12 days before the exam.

 When you get to the examination hall you need to bring a valid identification card.
 The written exams are anonymous, which means that you will get an anonymity code so the teacher who is marking the exam cannot see who has written the exam.